C2SP/wycheproof/doc/dh.md

 libraries use primes that are susceptible to this attack [[FGHT16]](bib.md#fght16).

-TODO(bleichen): So far no test for weak DH parameters has been implemented.
-Possibly we should at least implement a test that detects special cases, so that weak primes (such as the one used in libtomcrypt) are detected.
+There are only a small number of tests for weak DH parameters such as primes close to a power of two or smooth group orders.
+These tests are far from exhaustive.
+Using predefined DH groups (e.g., RFC 3526) avoids many of the problems with weak DH parameters.

 DH implementations are sometimes misconfigured.
-Adrian et al. The authors of [[WeakDh]](bib.md#weakdh) analyzed various implementations and found for example the following problems in the parameters: p is sometimes composite, p-1 contains no large prime factor, q is used instead of the generator g.
+The authors of [[WeakDh]](bib.md#weakdh) analyzed various implementations and found for example the following problems in the parameters: p is sometimes composite, p-1 contains no large prime factor, q is used instead of the generator g.